So, it’s a Monday, and you’re hanging out in Fort Wayne, Indiana wondering, “What to do? What to do?"

 For your reading pleasure, the Allen County Public Library system runs 14 libraries in and outside the Fort Wayne city limits.
 The main facility downtown has a huge catalog of books and other materials, a famous genealogy center, an art gallery, and an attached Dunkin’ Donuts coffee shop.

 Of course, you need a library card to check out materials.
 If you’re on the go and can’t get a card, we have a cool local bookstore, Hyde Bros.
-Booksellers, 1428 Wells Street.
+Booksellers.

 Fort Wayne has a neat little collection of museums and attractions to tour during the week.
-The History Center, 302 E. Berry Street, houses a comprehensive collection of Fort Wayne’s past and present in a building that once served as City Hall.
-The Fort Wayne Firefighters’ Museum, 226 W. Washington Blvd. provides a look at, you guessed it, the history of firefighting in the city.
+The History Center houses a comprehensive collection of Fort Wayne’s past and present in a building that once served as City Hall.
+The Fort Wayne Firefighters’ Museum provides a look at, you guessed it, the history of firefighting in the city.

 Maybe Not on a Monday

 Several of the city’s most popular attractions are not open on Mondays.
-The Botanical Conservatory, 1100 S. Calhoun Street, the Fort Wayne Museum of Art, 311 E. Main Street are open every day except Mondays, and Science Central, 1950 N. Clinton Street.
+The Botanical Conservatory, the Fort Wayne Museum of Art, and Science Central are open every day except Mondays!

 Science Central is a hands-on play-factory that brings out the mad scientist in children of all ages by teaching them various scientific principles through fun, interactive exhibits and activities.
 You can hardly miss it.
 Look for the overhauled former power plant with bright, multicolored smokestacks and a giant triceratops skeleton just north of Downtown.